Kluczbork: History

+20th century

 Following the Treaty of Versailles after World War I, Kreuzburg was involved in the Upper Silesian referendum in 1921.
 95.6% (37,957 votes out of 39,703 participants) voted to remain within Weimar Germany instead of joining the Second Polish Republic.
 It became part of the Province of Upper Silesia; to differentiate between other places named Kreuzburg, it was known as Kreuzburg O.S. (referring to Oberschlesien, or Upper Silesia).
 By 1939 the town was the seat of Landkreis Kreuzburg O.S. and had 11,693 inhabitants.
 After the Nazi Party took power in Germany in the 1930s, anti-Polish and anti-Jewish sentiments became more visible.
 In 1936, the Germans changed the Polish-sounding street names, and in 1938, during the Kristallnacht they burned down the synagogue, built in 1886.
 Local Polish leader Paweł Widera was arrested in May 1939.